nhsconnect/gpconnect/pages/support/support_faq.md

 Extra HTTP headers are needed for sending provenance/audit details.
 Sending this data in a JWT Bearer token (which is simply a fragment of JSON) is an easy way of achieving the communication of this data and various libraries exist to make authoring this content trivial.

-## Why is NHS Number not being used as the actual Id for the Patient resource? ##
+## Why is NHS Number not being used as the actual ID for the Patient resource? ##

-As outlined in the FHIR standard there is a clear demarcation between business identifiers (such as NHS number, CHI number etc.) and logical identifiers which are opaque and only guaranteed to be valid on the FHIR server they are served from.
+As outlined in the FHIR standard there is a clear demarcation between business identifiers (such as NHS Number, CHI number) and logical identifiers which are opaque and only guaranteed to be valid on the FHIR server they are served from.

-FHIR’s logical ids are strings which meet the following regex [A-Za-z0-9\-\.]{1,64} (in the reference implementations) logical id’s are often the physical record identity (i.e. a database primary key or a document store guid).
-So whilst technically a vendor could use the NHS number as their logical ids (as it would match the regex above) this won’t be mandated and can’t be relied upon by consumer applications, which will need to resolve the logical id from the business id.
+FHIR’s logical ids are strings which meet the following regex [A-Za-z0-9\-\.]{1,64} (in the reference implementations) logical IDs are often the physical record identity (i.e. a database primary key or a document store guid).
+So, whilst technically a vendor could use the NHS number as their logical IDs (as it would match the regex above) this won’t be mandated and can’t be relied upon by consumer applications, which will need to resolve the logical ID from the business ID.

 This approach is consistent with the FHIR reference implementations and commercial offerings and is in line with what the wider code4health community is asking for.

 ## Why is there to be a centrally-held list of error codes in addition to the standard HTTP response codes? ##

 The list of error codes is intended to allow consumer applications to make sense of errors that the human operator could potentially do something about.
 We recognise there is a cost-benefit trade-off in this space and will look to only introduce error codes (above that of the base FHIR specification) when they add sufficient value.
-For example a 400 - Bad Request error code in isolation doesn’t help you determine which input parameter(s) are malformed and similarly a 422 -  Unprocessable Entity doesn’t in isolation help you determine which business rule (or integrity constraint) has caused an operation to fail.
+For example, a 400 - Bad Request error code in isolation doesn’t help you determine which input parameter(s) are malformed and similarly a 422 -  Unprocessable Entity doesn’t in isolation help you determine which business rule (or integrity constraint) has caused an operation to fail.

-Defining a small number of supplementary error codes to be included in the Operation Outcome entity allows sense to be made of these failing interactions (i.e. you’ve requested an Appointment to be booked into a slot that is already Busy).
+Defining a small number of supplementary error codes to be included in the Operation Outcome entity allows sense to be made of these failing interactions (for example, you’ve requested an Appointment to be booked into a slot that is already Busy).